BABrandes/Observables/docs/tutorial.md

 ### **Understanding Shared Storage**

-The secret to bidirectional binding is the **Nexus** - a central storage system where values live:
+The secret to bidirectional joining is the **Nexus** - a central storage system where values live:

 ```python
 # Create observables - each starts with its own Nexus